adityabhattad2021/Gender-Classification-from-Thermal-Faces/project_report.md

 <br>

-I, **[Your Name]**, a student of Bachelor of Technology in Computer Science and Engineering at Shri Ramdeobaba College of Engineering & Management, Nagpur, hereby declare that the Internship Report titled **“Deep Learning-Based Gender Classification Using Thermal Facial Images”** is an authentic record of my own work carried out at **[Name of the Company/Research Lab where internship was performed]** during the period **[Start Date of Internship]** to **[End Date of Internship]**, under the guidance of **[Name of Industry Mentor]** (Industry Mentor) and **Dr. [Name of Internal Guide]** (Internal Guide).
+We, **Aditya Bhattad and Etisha Shastri**, students of Bachelor of Technology in Computer Science and Engineering at Shri Ramdeobaba College of Engineering & Management, Nagpur, hereby declare that the Internship Report titled **“Deep Learning-Based Gender Classification Using Thermal Facial Images”** is an authentic record of my own work carried out at **RCOEM**, under the guidance of **Dr. Pravin Sonsare**.

-The matter embodied in this report has not been submitted by me for the award of any other degree or diploma.
+The matter embodied in this report has not been submitted by us for the award of any other degree or diploma.
 I further declare that this report is prepared in accordance with the Non-Disclosure Agreement (NDA) specified by the respective industry/organization, if applicable.

 To the best of my knowledge and belief, the report is free from plagiarism and contains no material previously published or written by another person except where due reference is made in the text.